EvelynPloetz/Deep-LASI/docs/source/docu/opening.rst

 #. **Intensity Thresholding** which takes a 2sigma difference in signal
 #. **IMregMax** + Radial C...** which takes ....

-And lastly, specify in the **Trace selection** panel, which traces you wish to extract.
-As indicated by the colors of the triangles (:numref:`doc_find_co-localization`) for each corresponding channel, you can extract either (1) all detected emitters independent of the detection channels (e.g., Donor only, acceptor only as well as FRET pairs), or (2) only co-localizing molecules as indicated by the white circles (e.g., only FRET species) or (3) extract the intensity in reference to a selected channel, which could be donor only together with FRET species.
-The panel **Frame selection** allows for setting the frame range, in which traces shall be extracted.
-In the case, you wish to export the mapped single-molecule image displayed in the *Extraction* GUI before you finally extract the traces, press the *Export the Warped Image* button on the left at bottom of the GUI.
-For trace extraction itself click on the right button *Extract Traces*. *DeepLASI* will now automatically extract traces movie-by-movie wise for the file you have selected earlier.
-This process can last several moments, but is fully automatically carried out.
+And lastly, specify in the **Trace selection** panel which traces you wish to extract.
+As indicated by the colors of the triangles (:numref:`doc_find_co-localization`) for each corresponding channel, you can extract either (1) all detected emitters independent of the detection channels (e.g., donor only, acceptor only, and FRET pairs) or (2) only co-localizing molecules as indicated by the white circles (e.g., only FRET species) or (3) extract the intensity in reference to a selected channel, which could be donor only species together with FRET species.
+The panel **Frame selection** allows for setting the frame range in which traces shall be extracted.
+In the case, you wish to export the mapped single-molecule image displayed in the *Extraction* GUI before you finally extract the traces, press the *Export the Warped Image* button on the left at the bottom of the GUI.
+For trace extraction itself, click on the right button *Extract Traces*. *DeepLASI* will now automatically extract traces movie-by-movie-wise for the file you selected earlier.
+This process can last several moments but is fully automatically carried out.
 Once the extraction process is finished, save the traces via :code:`> File > Save Traces`

 .. figure:: ./../figures/documents/Fig_16_Extraction_Settings.png
    :width: 450